OpenDSA/OpenDSA/RST/en/Pointers/LocalMem.rst

 - Efficient.
 Relative to other memory use techniques, locals are very efficient.
 Allocating and deallocating them is time efficient (fast) and they are space efficient in the way they use and recycle memory

 - Local Copies.
 Local parameters are basically local copies of the information from the caller.
 This is also known as "pass by value."
-Parameters are local variables which are initialized with an assignment (`=`) operation from the caller.
+Parameters are local variables which are initialized with an assignment (``=``) operation from the caller.
 The caller is not "sharing" the parameter value with the callee in the pointer sense— the callee is getting its own copy.
 This has the advantage that the callee can change its local copy without affecting the caller.
-(Such as with the "p" parameter in the above example.)
+(Such as with the ``p`` parameter in the above example.)
 This independence is good since it keeps the operation of the caller and callee functions separate which follows the rules of good software engineering — keep separate components as independent as possible

 Disadvantages Of Locals
 -----------------------